ebbertd/opencastR/README.md

 opencastR is a R package that is designed to read information from the external API of an [Opencast](http://www.opencast.org/) server.

+## Status

+At the moment only the GET functions are implemented.

 ## Installation

 The easiest way to get opencastR is to install it using the devtools: